PrattFall/fusen/README.md

 features you would expect:

 - A board
+    - No, MANY boards
+    - Can't delete them yet, but soon
+- Columns
-- Addable columns
+    - Addable and Deleteable
-- Renameable columns
+    - Renameable
+    - Repositionable
+    - very pretty
 - Tasks in those columns
     - You can drag tasks _between_ those columns (if you want)
     - You can even **delete** tasks